 While wholesale customers pay for their proportional share of wastewater services, retail customers are billed based upon metered consumption.
 Therefore, variations in consumption have a direct impact upon DC Water retail rates.
-The consumption for DC retail customers declined by 1.3 percent in FY 2022.
-Given the uncertainty of the current economy as well as the federal government's goal to close some neighboring federal facilities and implement several conservation best practices over the next few years, the revenue projections assumed a 1.0 percent decline in FY 2023 over FY 2022 Actual, except for Residential and Federal categories, which increase slightly.
-FY 2023 projected Federal consumption is 10.7 percent lower than FY 2021 Actual but 7.3 percent higher than FY 2022 Actual.
-Assumed 1.0 percent decline in FY 2024 and beyond.
-Due to impact of COVID-19, assumed 9.0 percent decline in consumption for Commercial category in FY 2023 and onwards.
+The consumption for DC retail customers increased by 5.7 percent in FY 2024.
+Given the uncertainty of the current economy as well as the federal government's goal to close some neighboring federal facilities and implement several conservation best practices over the next few years, the revenue projections assumed a 1.0 percent decline in FY 2025 over FY 2024 Actual.
+However, due to the impact of Covid-19, FY 2025 consumption for commercial is assumed to decline by 0.4 as compared to FY 2021 projected consumption.
+Assumed 1.0 percent decline in FY 2026 and beyond for all categories of customers.